bryan930180/bryan930180.github.io/aboutme.md

 Hey there!
 I'm Bryan.
 Let me tell you more about myself.

-I'm a data scientist who likes to study topics that are relevant to medicine, fun, and inspire people to dig deeper.
+I'm a data scientist who contemplates about topics that are relevant to medicine, fun and inspire people to dig deeper.
+I am primarily interested in neuroscience, data science, machine learning, public health, and health policy.
 I'm currently taking a gap year before entering medical school.
 <!-- Beginning in September 2020, I'll be doing research at ... lab in Boston, MA. -->

 ### What I've done